Nodrev/bgfx-android-activity/README.md

 </activity>
 ```

-## Examples resources files
+## Examples resource files
-Some examples requires resources files, you will need to copy them to the Android device (physical or emulator) SDCard using `adb`:
+Some examples requires resource files, you will need to copy them to the Android device (physical or emulator) SDCard using `adb`:
 ```shell
 adb push bgfx/examples/runtime /sdcard/bgfx/examples/runtime
 ```